- Using a Scoop as a Serving Utensil

 Using a Scoop as a Serving Utensil

-For a recipe that utilizes a scoop to serve the portion size (even in your textured recipes), enter the weight or volume (i.e., ounces, grams, ml, etc.) into the recipe's Portion Size field and enter the required scoop into the Serving Utensil field (i.e., #8 scoop).
+For a recipe that utilizes a scoop to serve the portion size (including your textured recipes), enter the weight or volume (i.e., ounces, grams, ml, etc.) into the recipe's Portion Size field and enter the required scoop size into the Serving Utensil field (i.e., #8 scoop).

-When a scoop is selected for the serving utensil, it not only ensures that the recipe's portion size is met, but when the serving size for the recipe changes (due to a personal serving size adjustment or portion size adjustment to regular recipe being used as a substitute recipe), the system will adjust the scoop accordingly and list it on the various reports.
+When a scoop size is entered in the Serving Utensil field, it not only ensures that the recipe's portion size is met, but when the serving size for the recipe changes (due to a personal serving size adjustment or portion size adjustment to the item on its extension grid), the system will adjust the scoop size accordingly and list it on the various reports.

 Benefits